souravsaraf123/react-jira-clone/README.md

 - Written in modern React, only functional components with hooks
 - A variety of custom light-weight UI components such as datepicker, modal, various form elements etc
 - Simple local React state management, without redux, mobx, or similar
-- Custom webpack setup, without create-react-app or similar
-- Client written in Babel powered JavaScript
+- Client side rendered Single Page Application (SPA) powered by Vite and react-router.
 - API written in TypeScript and using TypeORM

 ## Contributing